tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 `TMemTable` uses an integer of type [`PtrUInt`](https://www.freepascal.org/docs-html/rtl/system/ptruint.html) for that typecast, following the documentation which clearly states that: "*PtrUInt is an unsigned integer type which has always the same size as a pointer.
 When using integers which will be cast to pointers and vice versa, use this type*".

-A `TDataset` bookmark is a way to mark a data record and then use that bookmark at a later time to go back to the bookmarked record, that is designating the record as the active record.
+A `TDataset` bookmark is a way to mark a data record and then use that bookmark, at a later time, to go back to the bookmarked record, that is designating the record as the active record.

 ## Record Buffer methods